Overview of Scrum Process

-Scrum is often assumed as a part of the agile software development process because the Scrum concept is revolved around continuous improvement which is a primary principle of agile.
-The framework begins with the simple acknowledgment that the team does not know about the details of every nook and corner of the project at the outset rather it gets experienced through the adaptation of changing conditions and user requirements.
+Scrum is often assumed to be part of the agile software development process because the Scrum concept revolves around continuous improvement, which is a primary principle of agile.
+The framework begins with the simple acknowledgment that the team does not know about the details of every nook and corner of the project at the outset; rather, it is experienced by adapting changing conditions and user requirements.

 Key Roles in Scrum Framework

-In the scrum framework, there are three key roles – product owner, scrum master, and development team is very important for the success of the project.
+In the scrum framework, there are three key roles – product owner, scrum master, and development team- that are very important for the project’s success.